Top Autism Organizations and Web Resources

 The Autism Research Institute focuses on researching the causes of autism, as well as developing safe and effective treatments for those currently affected by the disorder.

 The Autism Society is a grassroots autism organization working to increase public awareness about the day-to-day issues about people across the spectrum, advocate for appropriate services for individuals of every age, and provide the latest information regarding treatment, education, research, and advocacy.
-Find your local chapter here.
+The Autism Society has local affiliates, state affiliates or a combination of both in almost every state.
 The society has also partnered with AMC Entertainment to provide children affected by autism the opportunity to watch hit movies in a sensory-friendly environment, with the lights turned up and the sound turned down.
 Find a list of upcoming films in your city here.

 Autism Speaks is an autism awareness, science, and advocacy organization.
 The website provides a comprehensive resource guide for all states.
 The 100 Day Kit for Newly Diagnosed Families of Young Children was created specifically for families of children ages 4 and under.
 Visit Autism Speaks to see their comprehensive listing of autism websites for families.

 Sign up for Disability Scoop’s e-mail news to receive the most current updates on developmental disabilities.
 Disability Scoop’s experts have been cited by multiple online news sites.